5 Amazing Holi Recipes with a Twist

 - Fresh coriander leaves chopped

-- Mix together flour, semolina, baking soda, 1 tsp red chilli powder and salt to taste.
+- Mix together the flour, semolina, baking soda, 1 tsp red chilli powder and salt to taste.
 To this, add 2 tbsp ghee and rub between your palms, so that the flour gets a breadcrumbs-like texture.

 - Now, add carrot puree and mix well, then start adding some water to knead the dough.
 Prepare a soft and smooth dough and let it rest for one hour in the fridge.